 Here are nine of the most popular red aquatic plants among aquarists.
 Get to know more about these plants and how you can use them to produce a more dramatic aquascape for your fish tank.

 The rotala rotundifolia is a classic aquarium plant you can grow without a problem.
-It only needs strong lighting and pruning once it reaches the surface.
+It only needs intense lighting and pruning once it reaches the surface.

 You need good lighting to produce the true colors of rotala rotundifolia.
-The plant can grow in medium light but inadequate light may cause this aquatic plant to lose its leaves.
+The plant can grow in medium light, but low light may cause this aquatic plant to lose its leaves.
 Provide enough light exposure at all times.

 Rotala rotundifolia originated from Southeast Asia.
 It thrives there as a weed in rice paddies and wet soils.
-The form and color of this species vary depending on its surrounding.
+The form and color of this species vary depending on its surroundings.

-Exposing it to low or medium light can cause a lanky, and yellow-green specimen.
-Place the plant under intense light and ensure it receives enough amount of micro-nutrients to achieve pink coloration.
+Exposing it to low or medium-light can cause a lean and yellow-green specimen.
+Place the plant under intense fire and ensure it receives enough amount of micro-nutrients to achieve pink coloration.